CaydendW/Cashew/README.md

 # Warning:

 This is where I will be uploading all of the development for cashew.
 This branch is unstable.
-Go to the defaul branch for the stable version.
+Go to the default branch for the stable version.